spatie/laravel-query-builder/README.md

 This package allows you to filter, sort and include eloquent relations based on a request.
 The `QueryBuilder` used in this package extends Laravel's default Eloquent builder.
 This means all your favorite methods and macros are still available.
 Query parameter names follow the [JSON API specification](http://jsonapi.org/) as closely as possible.

+**The master branch is a WIP for v4.
+For the latested tagged version of the package, please switch to the [v3 branch](https://github.com/spatie/laravel-query-builder/tree/v3).**

 ## Basic usage

 ### Filter a query based on a request: `/users?filter[name]=John`: